cdizon239/tower-of-hanoi/README.md

 <h3 align="center">Tower of Hanoi</h3>

   <p align="center">
-    This project is a virtual rendition of the mathematical puzzle, Tower of Hanoi built with HTML, CSS, and Javascript
+    This project is a virtual rendition of the mathematical puzzle, Tower of Hanoi.
+Built with HTML, CSS, and Javascript
     <br />
     <a href="https://github.com/cdizon239/tower-of-hanoi"><strong>Explore the docs »</strong></a>
     <br />